 This post is about how I made weekly allergy shots into a fun event for my two allergic dogs.
 It’s not about the medical aspects of allergy shots or how to administer them.
 Be sure to get specific advice and training from your veterinary staff if you will be giving shots at home.

 I have two dogs with seasonal allergies that are severe enough to make them pretty uncomfortable, especially in the summer.
 I recently took them to a board-certified veterinary dermatologist.
 They got skin tests and the vet specialist determined that they were both good candidates for an immunology protocol.
 First, they would get shots approximately every three days while the serum strength and quantity were raised.
-When the shots were up to full strength, they would receive them weekly from then on.
+When the shots reached full strength, the dogs would receive them weekly from then on.
 Here’s a photo of Clara’s allergy skin test in case you want to see what that looks like on a dog.

 What follows is how I made the allergy shots a good experience for my dogs.
 It is not a “how to”; it’s unique to our situation.
 But I hope there are parts of it that can be helpful to others.